Support for care leavers

-The far-reaching welfare system in place at the University of Cambridge means we have the lowest drop-out rate in the UK.
+The far-reaching welfare system in place at the University of Cambridge means we consistently have one of the lowest drop-out rates in the UK.
 As well as the support you receive through your College, there are a number of University services that provide specialist assistance should you need or want it.

 In order to ensure you get the support available to you as a care leaver, you should indicate in your UCAS application that you’ve spent time in care.

-If you are or have been in care, or are supporting a young person currently or previously in care and would like more information about visiting or studying at the University and the support available, please contact the Cambridge Admissions Office’s (CAO) Widening Participation Team (see the Realise Team contact details, right) and/or one of the College’s admissions offices.
+If you are or have been in care, or are supporting a young person currently or previously in care and would like more information about visiting or studying at the University and the support available, please contact the Cambridge Admissions Office (CAO).
+The Realise Team specialise in supporting individuals with care experience and are always happy to offer advice and answer questions that you might have.

 Cambridge is a collegiate university and is made up of various academic faculties and departments and a number of Colleges.
-This means that as well as being part of the wider University, you are also part of a smaller College community that ensures its members are supported and valued.
+This means that as well as being part of the wider University, you're also part of a smaller College community that ensures its members are supported and valued.

 Each undergraduate student at the University is assigned a Director of Studies (DoS) who’s there to oversee academic progress and welfare.
 In addition, students have access to a Tutor who provides pastoral support and can advise on personal and financial matters.